haziqj/phd-poster/docs/_pages/06-further-info.md

 ## Author

-Haziq Jamil is a research student in Statistics at the London School of Economics and Political Science.
+Haziq Jamil is currently an Assistant Professor in Statistics at Universiti Brunei Darussalam (UBD).
 His interests are in statistical methodology and computation, with an emphasis on applications towards the social sciences.

 Haziq graduated with first class honours from The University of Warwick in 2010, where he read Mathematics, Operational Research, Statistics and Economics.
-He completed an MSc in Statistics with distinction at the London School of Economics and Political Science in 2014.
+He then obtained an MSc in Statistics with distinction at the London School of Economics and Political Science in 2014.
-He is expected to complete his PhD from the same university in 2018.
+He completed his PhD in Statistics from the same university in 2018.

 Previously, Haziq worked as a research officer at the Centre of Science and Technology, Research and Development at the Ministry of Defence, Brunei, where he provided scientific decision support for strategic acquisition projects.